kamilskoczylas/NEC-Decoder/README.md

 IR Signal recorded by a sound card using Line-in looks like this one:
 ![Recorded IR Signal](https://github.com/kamilskoczylas/NEC-Decoder/blob/main/RecordedIRsignal.jpg?raw=true)
+- 9 miliseconds of positive signal
+- 4.5 miliseconds of negative
+- 27 miliseconds Address and inversed address
+- 27 miliseconds Command and inversed command

+Example from the recording:
+- Address: 00000000 11111111
+- Command: 10100010 01011101

 This module try to guess missing signal phrases.